spookyMilly/millyscript/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/cb2276f6-78cf-40ba-9f69-78ff2eb8997f/deploy-status)](https://app.netlify.com/sites/millyscript/deploys)

 I decided to use [Netlify](https://netlify.com/) to deploy my website, but [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) would also have been an option.
+They both are time-saving, budget-friendly (for small websites), straightforward and easy to manage.

 ## :speech_balloon: Thoughts on best practices
 An overview of my thoughts on how to write clean frontends! :)